 What does a semiconductor engineer do?

+You might be asking yourself is semiconductors a good career path?
+We think it is one of the most exciting types of new engineering and will ensure you are never bored.
 Semiconductor engineers make electrical products that enable integration of workers, materials, machines, energy, and information.
 They mostly work with silicon, a main feature in semiconductors, and a lot of emphasis is put on wafer bonding and etching.
 To make up a semiconductor in many devices, these engineers use a process called water etching to create a conduction pathway on a silicon wafer.
 As many semiconductor engineers work in the manufacturing industry, they are based in manufacturing plants, in very clean environments to avoid any contamination of the wafers.
 They work with individual companies, organizations, and governments to custom design semiconductors for them.

 The following are tasks for semiconductor engineers;